cisco/mindmeld/source/blueprints/home_assistant.rst

 7. Training the NLP Classifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Train a baseline NLP system for the blueprint app.
-The :meth:`build()` method of the :class:`NaturalLanguageProcessor` class, used as shown below, applies Workbench's default machine learning settings.
+The :meth:`build()` method of the :class:`NaturalLanguageProcessor` class, used as shown below, applies MindMeld's default machine learning settings.

 .. code:: python